Current Region: Croatia (EN)

 Backed by a global network of high-pressure expertise, service and support, our pneumatic pumps are consistently recognized as the most reliable in the industry.

-The pumps automatically reciprocate on a differential piston principle.
+The hydrostatic pumps automatically reciprocate on a differential piston principle.
 A large

 piston driven by relatively low pressure drive acts directly upon a smaller hydraulic piston.